New Hybrid M.Div. Program Appeals to Students Far and Near

 On-campus sessions of hybrid courses are generally scheduled the last full week of August and the second full week of January.
 Intensive courses are scheduled the first full week of January.

 The Master of Divinity is usually considered a 3-year degree program.
 Students can complete the hybrid program in three academic years by taking 3 courses (9 units) most semesters, plus the two January intensives and some summer courses.
-It is also possible to complete more quickly by taking 4 courses during the spring and fall semesters.
-Some students also choose to spread the course work over a longer period of time.
+Many students in hybrid online programs spread their course work over a longer period of time, completing the degree in 4 or 5 years.

 To complete the degree in three academic years, students should plan to be on campus these times: